MicrosoftDocs/OfficeDocs-Support/Teams/known-issues/teams-exchange-interaction-issue.md

 - The UserPrincipalName of the affected user.
 - The time in UTC when the issue was reproduced.
 - Microsoft Teams client debug logs.
 For more information about how to collect these logs, see [Use log files in troubleshooting Microsoft Teams](https://docs.microsoft.com/microsoftteams/log-files).

+## Troubleshoot Presence status issue

+> [!NOTE]
+> The troubleshooting steps below only apply to the [Issue 3](#symptoms).

+#### Step 1: Check the application log on all Exchange servers for event ID 1309 (Warning)

+Open the Eventviewer on all of your on-prem Exchange Servers.
+When the Teams REST API requests being processed, you might see some requests that exceed the default maxQueryStringLength of 2048byte and the warning event ID 1309 is displayed.
+In that case you have to locate the file:

+: C:\Program Files\Microsoft\Exchange Server\V15\FrontEnd\HttpProxy\Rest\web.config

+and open it with a text or XML editor.
+Locate the line:

+<httpRuntime maxRequestLength="2097151" maxUrlLength="2048" requestPathInvalidCharacters="&lt;,>,*,%,\,?" requestValidationMode="2.0" />

+and edit it by adding maxQueryStringLength="4096".
+In increases the default limit of the maxQueryStringLengt from 2k to 4.
+The relevant section should look similar to:

+<httpRuntime maxRequestLength="2097151" maxUrlLength="2048" maxQueryStringLength="4096" requestPathInvalidCharacters="&lt;,>,*,%,\,?" requestValidationMode="2.0" />

+Safe the file and restart the IIS service that your changes become effective.
+Repeat the steps on all servers that receive requests from M365 and after applying an Exchange Server Cummulative Update.

+#### Step 2: Escalate the issue

+If you can verify that no problems affect the prerequisites and configurations that are mentioned in this article, file a service request with Microsoft Support, and attach the following information:

+- The UserPrincipalName of the affected user.
+- The time in UTC when the issue was reproduced.
+- Microsoft Teams client debug logs.
+For more information about how to collect these logs, see [Use log files in troubleshooting Microsoft Teams](https://docs.microsoft.com/microsoftteams/log-files).

 ## References